Mark Tampin

-Mark Tampin (born 20 January 1992) is an English rugby union player who plays for Newcastle Falcons in the Premiership Rugby.
+Mark Tampin (born 20 January 1992) is a retired English rugby union prop forward who most recently played for Newcastle Falcons in the Premiership Rugby.

 Mark started his career with Leeds Carnegie in 2010 remaining there for three years, during which time he featured as a dual-registered player in the National Leagues with Wharfedale and Harrogate.
-In 2013 he signed for Rotherham amassing more than 80 appearances.
+In 2013 he signed for Rotherham playing in the RFU championship amassing more than 80 appearances.

 A switch to Jersey followed in 2016 then another to Ealing ahead of the 2017-18 season.